amiika/ziffers/README.md

 ## Examples

-Try out [one line](https://github.com/amiika/ziffers/blob/master/test/play_tests.rb) examples or browse trough [wiki](https://github.com/amiika/ziffers/wiki).
-More examples coming soon (ish), as old examples are not yet updated for Ziffers 2.
+There are some pretty random examples in the [Examples](https://github.com/amiika/ziffers/tree/master/examples)-folder.
+You can also try out [one line](https://github.com/amiika/ziffers/blob/master/test/play_tests.rb) examples from tests or browse trough [wiki](https://github.com/amiika/ziffers/wiki).
+If you make some nice tunes do a pull request to Examples folder to share!
+Thanks!

 ## Documentation